TL;DR

 Each AI employee is a Claude agent with role-scoped data access and tool use.
 They answer questions from live data, generate reports and documents on demand, and escalate to a human operator when they should.
 Available on web and mobile, same conversation thread, same context.

-Use Case 1
+First Internal Use Case

 The setup